OWASP/owasp-mastg/Document/0x05i-Testing-Code-Quality-and-Build-Settings.md

 Test the app native libraries to determine if they have the PIE an SSP protections enabled.

 You can use rabin2 to get the binary information.
-We'll use [r2pay-v1.0.apk](https://github.com/OWASP/owasp-mstg/blob/master/Crackmes/Android/Level_04/r2pay-v1.0.apk):
+We'll use [r2pay-v1.0.apk](https://github.com/OWASP/owasp-mstg/blob/master/Crackmes/Android/Level_04/r2pay-v1.0.apk) as an example:

 First we take a look at the main binary for the sake of clarity.
 You'll see that `canary` and `pic` seem to not enabled (`false`).
 However, they are actually not applicable, that's why the tool shows them as `false`.